Product Design Engineer For Food At Ikea

 And of course - it will be a lot of fun!

-If you are having any questions about the process, please reach out to Maria Fröberg Larsson, +46 766 190 996.
+If you are having any questions about the process, please reach out to Christina Appelqvist +46 766 113 408.
+Ersättning

+Further details about terms and conditions will be covered in employment contract.
 Så ansöker du

 Detta är ett heltidsjobb.
 Arbetsgivare Ikea Of Sweden AB